This article is adapted from Intro to Museums with The Art Museum Insider, my short online course about museum visits.

 Museum fatigue (not an actual medical condition but definitely real) is the result of overwhelming yourself with more art and museum time than you can handle.
 It can cause back and neck pain, tired feet and legs, dizziness, fatigue, frustration and anxiety, forgetting what you’ve just seen, not caring about the artwork, and a lot of other unpleasantness.
 When I was in college, I participated in a program where I saw contemporary art in New York City one day each week.
 My classmates and I were all art history or studio art majors, so we were always happy to spend time with artwork.
 But even such art-loving people developed chronic museum fatigue by the end of the semester.
 The good news is that this experience taught me to deal with it, and I’m going to teach you.

 Since museum fatigue is brought on by overloading yourself, the best way to avoid it is to pace yourself.
 Know the limits of your stamina, attention span, etc., and plan accordingly.
 Don’t try to do something crazy like see the entire Louvre in one day.
 (Me?
 Never! 😉 ) If you’re new to the museum experience, aim for a light schedule.
-It’s better to leave yourself wanting more than to exhaust yourself and decide not to come back.
+It’s better to leave yourself wanting more than to exhaust yourself and decide never to come back.
 Veteran museum visitors might have higher thresholds, but they’re still susceptible.
 I certainly am.

 If you’re out of town and want to see as much as possible, pacing yourself can be a challenge.
 You can also try some of the following strategies to minimize museum fatigue: